Publication

 Royaume-Uni | Publication | février 2025

-On 24 February 2025, the Arbitration Act 2025 (the 2025 Act) received Royal Assent and will come into force on a date to be confirmed.
-The 2025 Act will insert a number of amendments into the Arbitration Act 1996 with the aim of modernising the Arbitration Act 1996 in order to enhance the status of England and Wales as a leading international forum for dispute resolution.
+On 24 February 2025, the Arbitration Act 2025 (the 2025 Act) received Royal Assent, and it came into force on 1 August 2025.
+The 2025 Act inserts a number of amendments into the Arbitration Act 1996 with the aim of modernising the Arbitration Act 1996 in order to enhance the status of England and Wales as a leading international forum for dispute resolution.
 The reforms follow modernisation efforts by other popular arbitration forums, including Hong Kong and Singapore, and aim to ensure London’s competitiveness as a seat for international arbitrations.

 This article summarises the key reforms and their practical implications for contract drafting and arbitral procedure.